What is the Native Vegetation Mapping Project?

 The last detailed vegetation map of the Wingecarribee Shire was produced in 2003 as part of Councils Biodiversity Strategy

-The final draft (version 2.1) of the new Native Vegetation Map has now been received by Council (06 July 2017).
+The final draft (version 2.1) of the new Native Vegetation Map was received by Council on 06 July 2017.

 The new map marks a significant departure from previous map projects and is now aligned to the NSW Office of Environment and Heritage (OEH) Statewide Vegetation Type Map and associated regulatory tools being developed in NSW.
-You can find out more about OEH vegetation mapping on this website (External link).
+You can find out more about OEH vegetation mapping on this website.

 Vegetation classification is now based on the use of standardised Plant Community Types (PCTs).
 Council recognises that many current and potential users of the new native vegetation map may not be familiar with PCT's and therefore it is essential that supporting guidelines and information are developed and deployed with the new native vegetation map to assist users.
 Council is currently working on these materials and will release these over the coming months.

-A helpful guide to frequently asked questions about PCTs can be found here (external link).
+A helpful guide to frequently asked questions about PCTs can be found here.

 Where to from here?

-The current final draft native vegetation map for Wingecarribee Shire (v2.1) will be reviewed and updated in early 2018 to produce the final map (v3.0).
+The current final draft native vegetation map for Wingecarribee Shire (v2.1) will be reviewed and updated in early 2020 to produce the final map (v3.0) in mid-late 2020.
 These products will publicly available.